theory/justatheory/content/post/past/culture/good-at-doing-things.md

 Tonight, I attended a talk, [Good at doing things: Montessori education and higher-order cognitive functions][good-at-doing-things], about the Montessori method of childhood education and its effects on neurological development.
-If I wasn’t a convert to the Montessori method before, I am now.
-Julie and I went to back to school night at Anna’s new school, [Childpeace Montessori] the other night, and we were both jealous.
+If I wasn't a convert to the Montessori method before, I am now.
+Julie and I went to back to school night at Anna's new school, [Childpeace Montessori] the other night, and we were both jealous.
 How we wish we could have had this kind of education!
 This talk really sealed it in my mind.
-I can’t imagine that I'd want Anna to have any other education.
+I can't imagine that I'd want Anna to have any other education.

 Anyway, I might write a bit more on this later, but for now, here are my notes